michaelcheng0407/ib_websock/readme.md

 ## Warning
-Do not use any of the code in this repo for trading.
-It is not completed with lots of bugs
+Do not use this repo for trading.
+It is not completed.
+It is just a proof of concept app.

 # Proof of concept App for giving IB TWS a frontend with ib_inysnc aand websocket
 This project implements a web app for interactive stock charting and trading via FastAPI, SocketIO, ib_insync.